VanderPloegR1/companion/Module-Development.md

 3. Install yarn with the terminal command ```sudo npm install yarn -g```.
 Yarn is a package management system for node modules, it helps you keeping all of your modules and their dependencies up to date.
 4. Install [git](https://git-scm.com/downloads).
 Git is a version control system which allows many developers to collaborate on the same project and keep track of their work.
 If you have never worked with git before it is a good idea to read some getting started with git guides now.
 5. Install libgusb headers, in debian based systems use package `libgusb-dev`
+6. Install udev headers, in debian based systems use package `libudev-dev`

 ### Installation on osx with homebrew